sofieutoft/sofieutoft/README.md

 - 👩🏼‍💻 Hi, I’m @sofieutoft
 - 🔍 I’m passionate about machine learning!
 - 🧠 I’m currently learning how to better extract spatial and temporal features from EEG waves
-- 📧 How to reach me: email: sofieu26@gmail.com
+- 📧 How to reach me: email: utoft@bc.edu